 In some ways, the Black Canyon of the Gunnison is a smaller version of the Grand Canyon.
 You can visit both the North and South Rims, enjoy the views from the overlooks, and, for the ultimate adventure, hike below the rim to the Gunnison River.
-In this post, learn how to visit Black Canyon of the Gunnison National Park.
+In this guide, learn how to visit Black Canyon of the Gunnison National Park.

 Guide to Black Canyon of the Gunnison